matrix-org/matrix-spec-proposals/content/proposals.md

 In summary:

--   Implementations MUST NOT use stable endpoints before the MSC has been merged.
-Once an MSC has been accepted and merged, implementations are allowed to use stable endpoints, but are not required to.
+-   Implementations MUST NOT use stable endpoints before the MSC proposal document has been merged to the matrix-doc repository.
+Once that has occurred, implementations are allowed to use stable endpoints, but are not required to.
 -   Implementations are able to ship features that are exposed to users by default before an MSC has been merged to the spec, provided they follow the process above.